rcl-ssl/RCL.SSL.CertificateBot/README.md

 # RCL SSL CertificateBot

-A Linux Daemon and Windows Service to automate the renewal of SSL/TLS certificates created in the RCL Portal.
+A Linux Daemon and Windows Service to automate the renewal of SSL/TLS certificates created in the RCL SSL Portal.

 ## How to use